Compare child tax loans in Alberta

 What to consider before you apply for child tax loans

-While you may need the cash, keep these tips in mind if you’re deciding whether to proceed with a child tax loan:
+While you may need the cash, keep these tips in mind if you’re deciding whether to proceed with a child tax loan in Alberta:

 - Check your budget first.
 Before committing to more debt, do some number crunching to make sure you have the leeway in your monthly budget to make loan repayments.
 Payday loans must be repaid within 42 to 62 days while installment loans could keep you in debt for months or years.